Financing Graduate Study

 Living Costs

-Accommodation charges for graduates living in College range from £138 to £196 per week, (figures as of 2023-24) which are due termly.
+For the latest accommodation costs, take a look at the Graduate Accommodation pages on our website.
+For graduates living on-site, accommodation fees are due termly.
 There is no additional charge for water, gas or electricity for on-site College accommodation.

-See the University website for more information about living costs.
+See the University website for more information about graduate living costs.